Leo Belgicus

-The Leo Belgicus (Latin for Belgic Lion) was used in both heraldry and map design to symbolize the former Low Countries (current day Netherlands, Luxembourg, Belgium and a small part of northern France) with the shape of a lion.
+The Leo Belgicus (Latin, 'Belgic Lion') was used in both heraldry and map design to symbolize the former Low Countries (current day Netherlands, Luxembourg, Belgium and a small part of northern France) with the shape of a lion.

 When not in map form, the Leo Belgicus often accompanies the Dutch Maiden, the national personification of the Dutch Republic.
 Often both sit in a circular fenced enclosure, the "Garden of Holland".

 Europa regina, showing Europe as a queen, was a comparable schematic.

+The Leo Belgicus is also the name of the Belgian lion or the Brabantian lion, this lion is seen on the coat of arms of Belgium and the flag of the provinces of Flemish and Walloon Brabant.